Next intake for the Advanced Agricultural Leadership Program

 The curriculum includes a series of seminars, study tours – North American and international – and small group issues analysis projects for agriculture, food and rural community clients.
 There is approximately 45 days of in-session programming.
 Program focus is on building foundational skills and providing the context for practicing them in a safe but challenging environment.
 Curriculum adapts with relevant topics for each class to promote new multi-stakeholder approaches while developing critical self-analysis.

-Study topics include government and political systems, marketing and economics, environmental impact, national and international trade, communication and organization skills, decision making, consumer and social issues, media relations, agri-food trends and society and globalization and the dynamics of change.
+Study topics include government and political systems, marketing and economics, national and international trade, communication and organization skills, self-awareness and interrelationships, negotiation and decision making, consumers and social licence, media relations, agri-food trends, globalization and the dynamics of change.